Friday, September 30, 2016

 It's always encouraging to see sugar get top billing.

 Right off the bat, one notices that the suggested serving size is the entire pack.
-That seems a bit overzealous to me (the suggestion for Altoids is three pieces, after all), but perhaps that's just my ambivalence towards peppermint kicking rearing its ugly head.
+That seems a bit overzealous to me (the suggestion for Altoids is three pieces, after all), but perhaps that's just my ambivalence towards peppermint rearing its ugly head.
 The 170 Calories for 41g is pretty average for a mint, consisting mostly of sugars (music to my ears!).
 So far, so good.

-The ingredients list is short but suggests that while the sticker was placed for an American audience it may not have been produced by an American audience; the use of E numbers (E415 is Xanthan gum, if you were wondering) is highly suspicious (if only "candy detective" were a job).
+The ingredients list is short but suggests that, while the sticker was placed for an American audience, it may not have been produced by an American audience; the use of E numbers (E415 is Xanthan gum, if you were wondering) is highly suspicious (if only "candy detective" were a job).
 But I do appreciate knowing that the gelatin (while I know the extra "e" is acceptable, it still seems wasteful, given the limited space) is of bovine origin, because nothing gets me more in the mood for a mint than being reminded that it contains the boiled ligaments, bones, and tissue of a cow.
 Yum!

 Last but not least, the "best before" date indicates that I've made it just in time.
 I'm so proud of myself, I think I will reward myself with an extra strong peppermint!